nicolasdugue/scisumm-corpus/result/result.md

 1 - **Research** ,Feature

 #The Summary
-**we take 5 percent of the important sentences for making the summary**
+**ze take 5 percent of the important and long sentences for making the summary**

 OF COLING92, NANTES, AuG, 2328, 1992 This paper proposes an extension to Aithaci&apos;sV&apos; type that incorporates three kinds of the primitive negative descriptions described below into the 0-type.